stormasm/gpuicom-notes/dock/dock-data-structures.md

 ### DockItem & Dock

+- *DockArea* is basically a DockItem and a set of Docks
 - *DockItem* is the center that gets initialized in `story_workspace.rs` by `init_default_layout`

 A *Dock* is basically a